thomasWeise/oa/difficulties/scalability/README.md

 The next ingredient in the high runtime requirement for solving $\NPprefix$-hard problems is the *guaranteed optimality*.

-\definition{def}{exactAlgorithm}{An *exact algorithm* will always find the globally optimal solution *and* provides a proof that there cannot be any better solution when reaching its proper termination point if applied to a problem instance.}
+\definition{def}{exactAlgorithm}{An *exact algorithm* will always find the globally optimal solution *and* provides a proof that there cannot be any better solution when reaching its proper termination point if applied to a problem instance.&nbsp;[@MRS2021ATEOPBABA]}

-The second point is important.
-A metaheuristic algorithm, for example, may also find the best possible solution of a problem.
+A metaheuristic algorithm may also find the best possible solution of a problem.
 But it usually cannot guarantee that there is no better solution elsewhere in the search space.
-Well, sometimes it can, if we have a lower bound for the solution quality (see [@sec:objectiveFunctionBound]) and the best solution discovered has this quality.
-But we will not be able to *guarantee* to *always* find such a solution.
+And this is important:
+We can only claim that we have the globally optimal solution if we know for certain that there is no better solution elsewhere.

+One simple idea to achieve this would be to enumerate all possible solutions.
+If we do this, we will sooner or later encounter the global optimum.
+However, only after we have finished the complete enumeration, we really know that this indeed was the global optimum.
+Exact algorithms, of course, do this in a more clever way.

-Moreover, exact algorithms often can discover their final optimal solution relatively early on.
+However, exact algorithms often may discover the final optimal solution relatively early on.
 But they may need a long time to rule out that there cannot be any other, better solution.

 One more issue is that the complexity problem does not only hold for seeking the *optimal* solution.